Everest Base Camp Helicopter Tour

 • Fly over the Khumbu glacier and see stunning icy moraines, rivers, and snowy mountains.

-• You can have a local or Western-style breakfast at Hotel Everest View, where you can take some stunning pictures.
+• At Hotel Everest View, you can have a local or Western-style breakfast and take stunning pictures.

 Everest Base Camp Helicopter Tour Overview